RobyFerro/vega-framework/docs/reference/cli/web.md

 # vega web

-Manage the FastAPI server that lives inside a Vega project.
+Manage the Vega Web server that lives inside a Vega project.

 ## Usage